-The cost of attending IUPUI generally is related to the number of credit hours students take.
-The fee structure for general academic areas of IUPUI as of January 1982 is as follows:
+The cost of attending IUPUI generally is related to the number of credit hours taken by the student.
+The fee structure for general academic areas of IUPUI as of January 1985 is as follows:

-In-State Out-ot-State Undergraduate \$34.50/credit hour \$85/credit hour Graduate \$50/credit hour \$131.50/credit hour
+In-State Out-of-State Undergraduate \$46.50/credit hour \$123.50/credit hour Graduate \$65.75/credit hour \$180.25/credit hour

-There may be other fees, such as laboratory, late registration, parking, and special fees for certain courses and programs.
+There may be other fees such as laboratory, late registrations, parking, and special fees for certain courses and programs.

 Fees are subject to change without notice by action of the Board of Trustees of Indiana University.
-Inquiries about fees should be directed to the Office of the Bursar, University Services Building, Room 115.
+Inquiries about fees should be directed to the Office of the Bursar, Cavanaugh Hall, Room 147.

-Full-time undergraduate students usually enroll for 15 to 17 credit hours per semester; thus an entire year for an in-state resident costs about \$1500 for fees, books and class supplies.
-Other expenses, such as transportation, food and entertainment, vary according to individual needs.
+Full-time undergraduate students usually enroll for 15 to 17 credit hours per semester; thus an entire year for an in-state resident costs about \$1800 for fees, books, and class supplies.
+Other expenses such as transportation, food, and entertainment vary according to individual needs.